 Bacopa is particularly suited to students who are feeling stressed over their studies, and women who are struggling with memory etc during both the perimenopause and full menopause

-PS is recognised for its ability to build new cell membranes throughout the body, it is found in the largest quantities in the brain, and is best known for its ability to boost memory problems caused by the ageing process.
+Phosphatidylserine is recognised for its ability to build new cell membranes throughout the body, it is found in the largest quantities in the brain, and is best known for its ability to boost memory problems caused by the ageing process.
 It works by reducing certain biochemical changes ion the brain that reduce nerve cells due to getting older.

 The direct results is that PS is excellent for women who are getting that little bit older and who are experiencing brain fog or mild memory problems.

 My Recommendation – The Best Nootropic For Women